turingschool/backend-curriculum-site/module2/lessons/apis.md

 ### Checks for Understanding

 1. How could you incorporate the GitHub API into a Rails Application?
+Where should this functionality live?

-2. Think about how the HTTP request/response cycle works when building a "normal" Rails app, an application that is meant to be viewed by a human user.
+2. Think about how the HTTP request/response cycle works when building a "normal" Rails web application, an application that is meant to be viewed by a human user.

 * Who is the client?
 * Who is the server?